emdneto/trie-app/README.md

 # trie-app
-An simple trie implementation and autocomplete application
+A simple trie implementation and autocomplete application

 Usage:
 ```